LegoTypes/ha-synthetic-sensors/Feature_Planning_Syn2_Advanced_Synthetic_Sensors.md

 ### Key Concept

 Syn2 allows you to create synthetic sensors using mathematical equations with any number of participant entities.
-All sensors must have **unique IDs** as primary identifiers - the package uses these IDs internally for all operations.
-Friendly names are optional and used only for display purposes.
+The improved syntax simplifies configuration by using sensor keys as unique identifiers and flattening single-formula sensors.
+Multi-formula sensors use calculated attributes to provide rich data without cluttering the UI.

 ### Core Capabilities

 - **Universal Entity Support**: Use any Home Assistant sensor entity in formulas
 - **Mathematical Formulas**: Safe evaluation of mathematical expressions with real-time updates
 - **Hierarchical Relationships**: Create sensors that reference other synthetic sensors
-- **YAML Configuration**: ID-based configuration management
-- **Unique ID Requirements**: All sensors must have stable, unique identifiers
+- **Simplified YAML Configuration**: Flattened syntax for common use cases
+- **Calculated Attributes**: Rich sensor data through computed attributes
+- **Smart Cross-References**: Automatic entity ID resolution

 ### Use Cases